mozillascience/working-open-workshop/handouts/contributing.md

 ### Steps to complete:

-1. This exercise can be done individually or in a group.
+This exercise can be done individually or in a group.
 Try to build a draft of the CONTRIBUTING.md file with the core contributors to your project, to help others feel a shared sense of responsibility, and create the best possible guide for encouraging new contributors.
 It's sometimes best to practice building a markdown file in an offline program like [Mou](http://25.io/mou/) or an online one like [Dilliger](http://dillinger.io/), before you post it online.

+##### STEP 1: Reflect/Plan

-2. Start by reflecting on what to include, and what to invite (in terms of contributions) in your CONTRIBUTING.md.
+Start by reflecting on what to include, and what to invite (in terms of contributions) in your CONTRIBUTING.md.

 * Welcome contributors to the project - admit that you are eager for contributions and so happy they found themselves here.

 > :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 * Table of Contents - if your CONTRIBUTING.md file is long, you might consider including a table of contents with links to different headings in your document.
 In github, each heading is given a URL by default, so you can link to that URL in the appropriate section of the Table of Contents for each heading.
 Do this in Markdown by wrapping the heading in `[ ]` and following with a parenthetical that includes the URL or header after `#`, like `[Reporting Bugs](#reporting-bugs)`.

+So this in Markdown:

 ```
 [Styleguides](#styleguides)